ezzye/CV/README.md

 *Manager in charge of Agresso ERP system and Support team*

 **Genesis Housing Association** (2011-01 to 2012-01)
-*ystems Accountant* - SCRUM master, Project Manager and Support Manager
+*Systems Accountant* - SCRUM master, Project Manager and Support Manager

 **St. George's University of London** (2010-01 to 2011-01)
 *Systems Accountant and Implementation Consultant*